gkalomiros/shotokan/curriculum/proposed/mudansha2/README.md

 ## Overall

-This is the material intermediate mudansha learn and be able to demonstrate preparedness for the advanced mudansha curriculum.
+This is the material intermediate mudansha learn and must demonstrate to show preparedness for the advanced mudansha curriculum.
 Having demonstrated comfort and familiarity with the foundational movements, students begin to shift their focus away from "acquiring" new techniques and improving the "quality" of their movements.
 At this level, the focus is on maintaining correct posture and joint alignment, at first while stationary, and then while in motion.